 The Company is a société anonyme organized under the laws of the Grand Duchy of Luxembourg, and most of its assets are located in other jurisdictions.
 Furthermore, most of the Company's directors and officers reside in other jurisdictions.
 As a result, investors may not be able to effect service of process upon the Company or its directors or officers.
-Investors may also not be able to enforce against the Company or its directors or officers or officers, judgments predicated upon the civil liability provisions of the domestic laws of the investors' home countries.
+Investors may also not be able to enforce against the Company or its directors or officers in the investors' domestic courts, judgments predicated upon the civil liability provisions of the domestic laws of the investors' home countries.
 Likewise, it may be difficult for investors not domiciled in Luxembourg to bring an original action in a Luxembourg court predicated upon the civil liability provisions of other securities laws, including U.S. federal securities laws, against the Company, its directors ir its officers.
-There is also uncertainty with regard to the enforceability of original actions of civil liabilities predicated upon the civil liability provisions where such judgments have been rendered; and enforceability will be subject to compliance with procedural requirements under applicable local law, including the condition that the judgment does not violate the public policy of the applicable jurisdiction.
+There is also uncertainty with regard to the enforceability of original actions of civil liabilities predicated upon the civil liability provisions of securities laws, including U.S. federal securities laws, outside the jurisdiction where such judgments have been rendered; and enforceability will be subject to compliance with procedural requirements under applicable local law, including the condition that the judgment does not violate the public policy of the applicable jurisdiction.